ForgeGit/ignite_wotlk/README.md

 ### WHAT WE KNEW BEFORE THIS

-- Fire Mages (TTW and FFB) are losing DPS due to ignite munching.
+- Fire Mages, both those who use Fireball (TTW) and those who use Frostfire Bolt (FFB) are losing DPS due to ignite munching.

 ### WHAT WE KNOW NOW
-[CURRENTLY WORK IN PROGRESS]
-- There is a second bug, referred in here as ignite vomit, which in a vacuum results in a DPS gain.
+- There is a second bug, referred in here as ignite vomit, which in a vacuum can result in a DPS gain.
-- We confirmed munching is a much bigger problem for TTW mages compared to FFB.
+- We can objectively show munching is a significantly greater issue for TTW Mages than FFB Mages.
-- Across all mages, the negatives effects of "munching" are less severe than expected due to "vomit".
-But "munching" is still very much a problem.
+- Although the negative effects of ignite munching are slightly less severe than what we expected due to Ignite Vomit, ignite munching remains a significant issue for all Fire Mages.
-- The window for an ignite vomit to happen is <40ms and has around a ~30% rate of ocurring.
+- Ignite Vomit has a "success rate"" of approximately 30% anytime a spell crits within a window of less than 40 milliseconds before the next ignite.

 ### IMPLICATIONS
-[CURRENTLY WORK IN PROGRESS]
-- The Mage Sim has been updated to include an option for vomit (a.k.a. bleeding).
+- The Mage Sim has been updated to include an option for ignite vomit (a.k.a. bleeding).
-- Attempts at consistently replicating and generating vomits in a real setting are currently underway.
+- Ongoing efforts are being made to consistently replicate and induce ignite vomits in a real scenario, however, it is highly unlikely they will have any practical use.
-- We have a broader understanding of fire mage ignite damage, its bugs, and how they affect us.
+- Through our analyses, we have gained a greater understanding of Fire Mage Ignite damage, the associated bugs, and their impact on our DPS.

 # Table of Contents